-11.3.5 Sample JBoss AS 7 / EAP 6 Web Application Configuration
+10.3.5 Configuring a JBoss AS 7 / EAP 6 Web Application

-Deployment on JBoss AS 7 or JBoss EAP 6 is a fairly straightforward process.
+Deploying on JBoss AS 7 or JBoss EAP 6 is a straightforward process.
 The steps you perform are shown below.
 The only non-trivial step is the creation of a new JBoss module with Hazelcast libraries.

-- Create the folder <jboss_home>/modules/system/layers/base/com/hazelcast/main. - Place the hazelcast-<version>.jar and hazelcast-jca-<version>.jar into the folder you created in the previous step.

-• Create the file module.xml and place it in the same folder.
+- Create the folder <jboss\home>/modules/system/layers/base/com/hazelcast/main. - Place the hazelcast-<version>.jar and hazelcast-jca-<version>.jar into the folder you created in the previous step. - Create the file module.xml and place it in the same folder.
 This file should have the following content.